The party line is that the UN is an organization dedicated to bringing about international peace for all. Sounds wonderful doesn’t it.

 The 5 Permanent Members of the UN Security Council are:

 But hey, not to worry.
 This is after all, as UN Charter Articles 1 and 2 maintain, all about peace right?
 Watch the UN Deception below to see how peace is really defined and carried out by this allegedly peace based UN:

 Peace alright, unless you breach a peace as defined by the UN.
 If your nation does according to the UN definitions and charter well then….Articles 41 and 42 kick in

 Chapter VII- Action with Respect to Threats to the Peace, Breaches of the Peace and Acts of Aggression

 The Security Council may decide what measures not involving the use of armed force are to be employed to give effect to its decisions, and it may call upon the Members of the United Nations to apply such measures.
 These may include complete or partial interruption of economic relations and of rail, sea, air, postal, telegraphic, radio, and other means of communication, and the severance of diplomatic relations.

-Wait a minute run that by me once again- “0ther operations by air, sea or land forces of Members of the United Nations.”
-Gee I wonder who the leading supplier of those air, sea or land forces is and nearly all of their support forces and materials?
-(Which end up creating massive debt for the citizens of that nation BTW.)
+“0ther operations by air, sea or land forces of Members of the United Nations.” is, of course, the US who is the leading supplier of those air, sea or land forces is as well as nearly all of their support forces and materials?
+(Which is creating massive debt for the citizens of this nation.)

 Next, we’ll take a look at some of the major conflicts under which the U.S. operated and their connections to the United Nations.